Three groups are involved in the Friend of the Sea governance structure: the Board of Directors, the Advisory Board and the Technical Committee.

-A wide range of stakeholders is invited to participate in public consultations on our seafood standards and encouraged to provide their inputs at any time.
-Therefore, Friend of the Sea decision-making process and the process by which decisions are implemented are participatory, transparent and consensus-driven.
+A wide range of stakeholders is invited to participate in public consultations on our seafood standards and they are encouraged to provide their inputs at any time.
+Therefore, Friend of the Sea decision-making and decision implementation processes are participatory, transparent and consensus-driven.

 WSO’s Governance Structure for Friend of the Sea project and registered logo